Area Status: Open

-The trailhead is reached by turning east off Highway 38 to Forest Falls.
+The trailhead is reached by turning east off Highway 38 to Sand to Snow National Monument gateway community of Forest Falls.
 Continue through Forest Falls to the top end (east end) of the Falls Picnic Area at the end of the road.

 At a Glance